If you’ve never had Puerto Rican food before, then you’re seriously missing out.

 Pernil is typically reserved for big celebrations or family functions.
 It’s also typically enjoyed alongside other classic Puerto Rican dishes, such as arroz con gandules or mofongo.

-It’s generally seasoned with garlic, black pepper, and oregano.
+The pork is generally seasoned with garlic, black pepper, and oregano.

-And, many Puerto Ricans know how to cook the meat so tenderly that it slides right off the bone when being served.
+And, many Puerto Ricans know how to cook the pork so tenderly that it slides right off the bone when being served.
 If your mouth is watering right now, wait until you actually try this peril recipe.

 If you like lasagna, then you’ll absolutely love pastelon.
 Pastelon is basically Puerto Rico’s take on traditional Italian lasagna.